Vincent and Bruno to wed, a first in France

-PARIS (Reuters) - Two men will marry in the southern French city of Montpellier on Wednesday, the first same-sex couple to wed in France under a reform which has stoked some of the fiercest street protests in the country in decades.
+MONTPELLIER, France (Reuters) - Two men will marry in the southern French city of Montpellier on Wednesday, the first same-sex couple to wed in France under a reform that has stoked some of the fiercest street protests in the country in decades.

 Vincent Aubin and Bruno Boileau - together since they hit it off six years ago discussing music in an online forum - will exchange vows in the city hall before the mayor, relatives and friends, and as many other well-wishers as can be crammed in.

+“We hope it’ll be forever, but if ever it ends, we’ll be equal to any other married couple in that mess,” quipped Aubin in one of a blitz of local media interviews before the big day.

-Plans to broadcast the ceremony live on a giant TV screen and lay on drinks so that people in the plaza outside could toast the couple have been ditched, however, over fears that hardline opponents of gay marriage could sour the proceedings.
+Despite strong support for the reform in Montpellier, which boasts of being France’s most gay-friendly town, officials ditched plans to broadcast the ceremony live on a giant TV screen in the square outside over fears hardline opponents could sour the proceedings.

-Unwilling to turn the square in front of the city hall into a fenced-off, high-security zone, officials have instead opted to beam the event live online to the city council’s website.
+Unwilling to turn the square in front of the city hall into a fenced-off, high-security zone, the event will instead be beamed live online to the city council’s website.

-Brun will be a witness to the nuptials, set for 11:30 p.m.
-EDT, and sign the first ever marriage registry entry for two people of the same sex in a nation both predominantly Roman Catholic and fiercely attached to separating church and state.
+Brun will be a witness to the nuptials, set for 5:30 p.m.
+(1530 GMT), and will sign the first ever marriage registry entry for two people of the same sex in a nation predominantly Roman Catholic but fiercely attached to separating church and state.

-Backed by most voters and feted by gay men and lesbians when it came into force this month, a law making France the 14th country to allow same-sex marriage has triggered heated street protests by conservatives, Catholics and extreme right-wingers.
+Backed by a slim majority of French and feted by gay men and lesbians when it came into force this month, a law making France the 14th country to allow same-sex marriage has triggered street protests by conservatives, Catholics and extreme right-wingers.

 Frigide Barjot, a pink-clad comedian who leads the anti-gay marriage movement, has urged her supporters to stay away from Wednesday’s wedding and expressed concern at right-wingers who have hurled bricks, bottles and firecrackers during marches.
 On Sunday, a massive march in Paris was marred by violence.

+French Interior Minister Manuel Valls pledged to toughen penalties for homophobic behavior, citing an increase in the number of threats against gay people on far-right forums online.

+“Why do we need to toughen security?
+Because there are threats,” he told i-Tele news TV.
+“It’s likely that we’ll have to harden penalties for homophobic speech and behavior by law.”

-Organisers of the wedding in Montpellier, a bohemian city with a mediaeval university and which boasts of being the most gay-friendly town in France, are taking no chances.
+Organizers of the wedding in Montpellier, a bohemian city with a mediaeval university, are taking no chances.
+Between 50 and 100 police and gendarmes were deployed and ready to cordon off any potential protests.

 A few dozen members of the public will be let in to the 500-seat function room alongside invited guests and dozens of journalists for the wedding of the year in Montpellier’s futuristic new city hall, built in blue glass.